 Nery vs. Figueroa

 editIn his next fight, Nery fought WBA regular super bantamweight champion Brandon Figueroa in a unification bout.
 Nery was seen as a favorite to beat Figueroa, with opening odds seeing Nery as a -400 favorite and Figueroa at +275, although the line later saw Nery drop to -225 and Figueroa rise to +175.[22]
-Nery started bright and was winning the fight, but Figueroa managed to drop Nery in the seventh round, as Nery was getting up from the canvas, referee decided to wave the fight off with a really fast count, handing Nery the first defeat of his career.[23][24]
+Nery started bright and was dominating the fight, but Figueroa managed to drop Nery in the seventh round, as Nery was getting up from the canvas, referee Thomas Taylor decided to wave the fight off with a really fast count, handing Nery the first defeat of his career.[23][24]

 Nery vs. Castro